louiselessel/Shaders-on-raspberry-pi4/README.md

 $ git clone https://github.com/pi3d/pi3d_demos.git

 To run them ALL through and test that it works, do:

 $ cd ~/pi3d_demos

 $ python3 RunTests.py

-Otherwise just open the nameOfFile.py in Geany and click run.
+Otherwise just open the nameOfFile.py in Thonny and click Run.

 -------------